Pictures can stir your emotions.

 My favorite seasons are autumn and spring when the mists are about in the early morning and late evening.

 Most landscape photographers will tell you that the best time to be out taking landscapes is around sun rise and sun set.
-The low sun produces vivide outlines, contract and colours.
+The low sun produces vivide outlines, contrast and colours.

 I also like to go out with a colleague as it's always nice to have company to share the experience.